 Finally in Milan she studies and works at a renowned institute of photography, and makes a great personal discovery, although many of her self-portraits already gave a hint: 'the girl with the moustache' decides to change her life.
 Now her identity is no longer something fixed, she feels like reborn and all her imbalances seem to vanish into thin air.
-As an amazingly attractive young man, he dates gay guys.
+Nitzan unveils as a Non binary transmasculine person, he dates gay guys.
 New York is an eldorado for exploring both the gay world and his Jewish identity.

 And ever since she let go of the past, (s)he found her life was beginning.

 This quote from Virginia Woolf's novel Orlando holds true for Nitzan.
 He cherishes his first name, because the astrological meaning is: to die and be reborn.
-After following Nitzan for more than 12 years, the film went through a similar process of rebirth in 2014.
+After following Nitzan for more than 12 years, the film went through a similar process of rebirth.

 The book shows a photographic journey through life and around the world to find peace and salvation, which is being true to oneself.
 It is a unique document and an impressive story about a twelve year period in the life of Nitzan Krimsky and his transition from girl to boi.
 The story is told through endless diaristic self-portraits.
 From being the girl with a moustache, to floating in between identities, until the final step was taken.
 We are witnesses to this fascinating and haunting story of both victim and hero.
 The self-reflexive images, often provocative, narcissistic and obsessive, result from a constant and feverish investigation of the own identity and its representation.
 Most of all Boi, Song of a Wanderer is the proof of an individual who dared to choose to take charge of his own existence, unravelled by photography.
 (Claudia Küssel/Curator Foam)